ericjonesdev/portfolio-four-project/README.md

       Have an online social chat space can increase the likelyhood of information sharing between prospective software engineers and is a sought after function on a great deal of blogs.

+## Design

+### Methodology

+- I think Therefore I blog

+  This site design and layout used the Code Institute walkthrough and, as such, didn't require a wireframe.
+Although wireframes are useful for prototyping new websites, the backend functionality took precedent, due to time constraints.

+- Entity-Relationship Diagram for DBMS